About Autograph ABP

 Alongside her work at Autograph, Karin also writes about photography.
 From 2010 to 2015 she worked as assistant curator at Foam, the photography museum in Amsterdam, where she co-produced many exhibitions.
 In 2015 Karin received the Milton Rogovin Research Fellowship from the Center for Creative Photography in Tucson, Arizona for her forthcoming research into the photographic representation of Appalachia.

-Lucy Keany, Public Programme Coordinator
+Lucy Keany, Public Programme Manager (Projects and Events)

 Lucy has worked in a variety of creative programming roles for visual arts organisations in both Scotland and London.
 She was the events curator at Edinburgh Art Festival and then went onto work for the Glasgow-based photography gallery Street Level Photoworks.
 She was the programme manager at at Scotland’s only Chinese Arts and Cultural Centre.
 At Autograph Lucy now programmes events and creative activities for a wide range of audiences.